gammapy/gammapy/docs/scripts/index.rst

 Model
 -----
-For now we simply declare the model as a reference to a separate yaml file.
-You may use the `get_model()` method to fetch the model and attach it to your datasets.
+For now we simply declare the model as a reference to a separate YAML file, passing the filename into the `get_model()` method to fetch the model and attach it to your datasets.

 Fitting